Numerical Modelling of Nonlinear Effects in Optical Microresonators

-We are pleased to advertise an early-stage researcher position to begin between 18 March 2019 and 31 July 2019, as a part of the Innovative Training Network of the European Commission MICROCOMB "Applications and Fundamentals of Microresonator Frequency Combs".
+We are pleased to advertise an early-stage researcher position as a part of the Innovative Training Network of the European Commission MICROCOMB "Applications and Fundamentals of Microresonator Frequency Combs".

 The position will last three years and will require that the researcher registers for a PhD programme at Bath.